American Football League Rookie of the Year: 1967

 George Webster created the "roverback" position, as a linebacker with a defensive back's moves and speed.
 He started as a rookie and had 15 tackles in his first game.
 The Oilers' defense held opponents under 200 points in 1967, helping them win the East Division title.
 He averaged more than ten tackles a game and was first-team All-AFL in 1967.

+AP selected Webster as their defensive Rookie of the Year and selected Dickie Post as AP AFL Offensive Rookie of the Year.
+Post rushed for 663 yards on 161 carries for seven touchdowns while catching 32 passes for 278 yards and returning 15 kicks for 371 yards.